aysecetin/365-days-of-coding-with-Swift/Swift/9th-day(function examples).md

 ### Homework Calculate Internet Fee
 --------------------------------------

-Write the method that calculates and returns the fee according to the quota amount entered as a parameter.
+👩🏻‍💻Write the method that calculates and returns the fee according to the quota amount entered as a parameter.
 - 50GB 100₺
 - 4₺ per 1GB after quota exceeding
 *(don't forget to use if else loop in such questions, dear🥰)*